Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: The Power Graph and the Enhanced Power Graph of a Group

+Notice that the radius of the finite-order segment of the power graph of any group is $1$ because the identity element is adjacent to all other elements of finite order of the group.
+Therefore, for a group $\mathbf G$ and the finite-order segment $\Phi$ of its power graph, the {\bf center} of $\Phi$ is the set

+By the following lemma, which was proven in \cite{drugi samostalni}, an isomorphism between the power graphs of two groups maps the finite-order segment onto the finite-order segment.

-\begin{lemma}[{\cite[Lemma 3.1]{drugi samostalni}}] Let $\mathbf G$ and $\mathbf H$ be groups, and let $\varphi:G\rightarrow H$ be an isomorphism from $\mathcal G(\mathbf G)$ to $\mathcal G(\mathbf H)$.
+\begin{lemma}[{\cite[Lemma 4]{drugi samostalni}}] Let $\mathbf G$ and $\mathbf H$ be groups, and let $\varphi:G\rightarrow H$ be an isomorphism from $\mathcal P(\mathbf G)$ to $\mathcal P(\mathbf H)$.
 Then $\varphi(G_{<\infty})=H_{<\infty}$. \end{lemma}

-\begin{theorem}[{\cite[Theorem 3.7]{drugi samostalni}}] Let $\mathbf G$ and $\mathbf H$ be groups whose power graphs have isomorphic infinite-order components.
-Then the directed power graphs of $\mathbf G$ and $\mathbf H$ have isomorphic infinite-order components too. \end{theorem}
+\begin{proposition} Let $\mathbf G$ and $\mathbf H$ be groups with isomorphic power graphs.
+Then the infinite-order segments of the enhanced power graphs of $\mathbf G$ and $\mathbf H$ are isomorphic too. \end{proposition}

+\begin{proof} By Lemma \ref{konacni se slikaju na konacne}, $\mathcal P(\mathbf G)\cong\mathcal P(\mathbf H)$ implies that $\mathcal P(\mathbf G)$ and $\mathcal P(\mathbf H)$ have isomorphic finite-order segments and isomorphic infinite-order segments.
+By \cite[Theorem 10]{drugi samostalni}, if the power graphs of two groups have isomorphic infinite-order segments, then their directed power graphs have isomorphic infinite-order segments.
+Since the directed power graph of a group determines the enhanced power graph, an isomorphism between infinite-order segments of directed power graphs of the groups is also an isomorphism between the infinite-order segments of enhanced power graphs.
+Therefore, $\mathcal P_e(\mathbf G)$ and $\mathcal P_e(\mathbf H)$ have isomorphic infinite-order segments. \end{proof}\\

-By Lemma \ref{konacni se slikaju na konacne} and Theorem \ref{izomorfni podgrafovi sa elementima beskonacnog reda}, any pair of groups having isomorphic power graphs also have isomorphic infinite-order components of their enhanced power graphs.
-That is why, in the remainder of this section, we shall mostly focus on proving that an isomorphism between the finite-order components of the power graphs of groups is an isomorphism between the finite-order components of the enhanced power graphs.
-The next proposition was proved in \cite{drugi samostalni}, and it is a generalization of \cite[Proposition 4]{power graph 2} proved by Cameron.
-For a group $\mathbf G$ and the finite-order component $\Phi$ of its power graph, the {\bf center} of $\Phi$ is the set
+By the above proposition, it remains to prove that an isomorphism between the finite-order segments of the power graphs of two groups is an isomorphism between the finite-order segments of the enhanced power graphs.
+The next proposition was proven in \cite{drugi samostalni}, and it is a generalization of \cite[Proposition 4]{power graph 2} proven by Cameron.